paulxiep/portfolio/7_wonders/README.md

 Structure of the current project (again, it's in very early stage):

-    - elements.py: Card, Wonder, Board, and Player class as dataclasses
+    - elements.py: Stage, Card, Wonder, Board, and Player class as dataclasses
     - game.py: Game class as base game session class, will be subclassed into app and simulation as in Catan project
+    - effects.py: Effect class and subclasses for implementing card/wonder effects

 *no component so far is final